Wangyiquan95/Local_LLM/README.md

 This guide will walk you through setting up the **open** source model like DeepSeek and running it locally with a chat UI (100% free).

-## Complete Guide to Run Local Model like DeepSeek on Server and Chat with Your Own PC
+## Complete Guide to Run Local Model on Server and Chat with Your Own PC

 ### 1. Install Ollama on Remote Server